 (2) In proceedings for an offence against this Act, it is a defence to prove that the accused acted in accordance with an approved code of practice that specified a means of complying with the provision of this Act that the accused is alleged to have contravened.

-[Section 62 amended by No. 84 of 2004 s.
+[Section 62 amended: No. 84 of 2004 s.
 82.]

 63. Continuing offences, penalties for